 A packing party is an awesome option for anyone looking to make a drastic lifestyle change.
 Anyone looking to live a simpler, more minimalistic lifestyle may find this method useful.
 For anyone moving, the Packing Party method is a natural way to approach decluttering.

 This method is not good for individuals who are prone to impulse shopping.
 Anyone who struggles to make rash decisions could find this decluttering method less stressful.

 The point of a Packing Party is to drastically cut down on worldly possessions.
 However, the goal shouldn’t be to declutter and repurchase tons of new items afterward.

 So What Happens to All the Rejected Items?

 Many of the items that will be decluttered can be re-homed by:

 If the Packing Party method does not seem like a fit for your lifestyle needs, there are other ways of decluttering.
-The KonMari is one of the most popular methods to decluttering.
+KonMari is one of the most popular methods of decluttering.

 If you have more time, consider other declutter methods including the Minimalism Game or Project 333.
 The Minimalism Game is conducted house-wide, while Project 333 focuses on clothing and accessories.